sodabubblewine/sodabubblewine.github.io/README.md

 As much as there is the temptation to write phrases like 'the function consOf' or, better, 'the function `consOf`' which resorts to a different typeface in order to weakly emphasize that there is something different about the purported designatum of the so rendered phrase, this has only led to decades and centuries of mistakes and wasted efforts promulgated by untaught writers and readers.

 This is especially the case when writing and reading programs e.g. the problems that so many people have with so called 'pointer arithmetic' is no such simple thing as a 'bad design decision of a particular programming language'.
-The problems of meaning and reference, the life blood of semantics, crop up wherever langauges are planted (which includes some of our most powerful social technologies).
+The problems of meaning and reference, the life blood of semantics, crop up wherever languages are planted (which includes some of our most powerful social technologies).
 They are fundamental problems that can not be swept under the rug before the guests arrive.

 When a writer leaves it to the reader to figure out what is supposed to be a quotation and what purports to be designated by such a quotation, there is only hell to pay.